Satch70/data-science-S2023/challenges/c05-antibiotics-assignment.md

 #### Guiding Question 2

+You could instead talk about how MIC values reflect something about the biological structure of a bacteria.
+Given that relationship between MIC and biological structure, you can make an argument about how similar MIC values across bacteria might relate to similar biological structure (a more sound reasoning for renaming a bacterium).

 In 1974 *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae*, and in 1984 *Streptococcus fecalis* was renamed *Enterococcus fecalis*
 \[2\].